The world’s safest airlines for 2023

 Deal

-Book a flight and discover the beauty of New Zealand at Emirates.
+Book a flight and enjoy your special day in Dubai at Emirates.
 Available for travel on select dates.
 Fares are subject to change without prior notice.
 T&Cs apply.

 How are the world's safest airlines determined?